-I have eight years of professional teaching experience.
+I have 13 years of professional teaching experience.
 I am a certified 4th-8th grade generalist, and I have taught all the subjects listed on my certification (math, science, language arts, and social studies).

 I have been involved with youth mentoring programs.
 On numerous occasions I have been invited as a panelist by my former high school to lecture and speak to current students.
 Also, I have been something of a role model to my five nephews.
 I am very trustworthy and dependable, especially when impressionable children and students are involved.

 I look forward to working with you.

 Undergraduate Degree: University of Houston - Central - Bachelor of Science, Psychology